UliGesing/Darktable-Initial-Workflow-Module/README.md

 ### Module Tests

-- The git repository provides some files to execute module tests.
+- The git repository provides some additional files to execute module tests.
 This is used during module development and deployment.
 Within the script code there is an additional and optional module test implementation.
 This should be disabled and not visible for general use of the script.

-To run these tests, do the following steps:<br><br>
+- To run these tests, do the following steps:<br>
-- create a file named "TestFlag.txt" in the same directory as the script file and restart darktable
+>- create a file named "TestFlag.txt" in the same directory as the script file and restart darktable
-- from now there is a special "TEST" button, used to perform the module tests
+>- from now there is a special "TEST" button, used to perform the module tests
-- open any image in darkroom view, create a backup first
+>- open any image in darkroom view, create a backup first
-- create a new folder named "TEST" on your harddisk below the folder of this image file
+>- create a new folder named "TEST" on your harddisk below the folder of this image file
-- click the TEST button to start the tests
+>- click the TEST button to start the tests
-- up to now, there is a simple module test that iterates over workflow steps and combobox value settings
+>- up to now, there is a simple module test that iterates over workflow steps and combobox value settings
-- it creates some images and sets different combinations of module settings
+>- it creates some images and sets different combinations of module settings
-- resulting xmp files are copied to the TEST result folder
+>- resulting xmp files are copied to the TEST result folder
-- you can compare these files with previously generated reference files
+>- you can compare these files with previously generated reference files
-- after tests are completed, there should be no error messages
+>- after tests are completed, there should be no error messages

 ### TestCustomCode.lua

-The git repository contains one additional file called TestCustomCode.lua.
+- The git repository contains one additional file called TestCustomCode.lua.
+You can use it to try some commands or tests "on the fly".

-- do you want to run some special tests?
-- do you want to execute some dt.gui.action commands?
-- this file contains some custom debug code
-- this code is executed by clicking the "Custom Code" button
-- it can be changed without restarting darktable
+- This file contains some custom debug code.
+The code is executed by clicking the "Custom Code" button.
+It can be changed without restarting darktable.
+This is helpful, if you want to run some special tests or execute some dt.gui.action commands.
-- you can use it to try some commands "on the fly".